SilasMarvin/wasmind/LLM.md

 **Important**: The `cargo component build` command must be run from within the actor's directory, NOT from the project root.
 Each actor is built as a separate WASM component.

+**Actor Caching**: Wasmind automatically caches compiled actors for performance.
+Use `wasmind_cli clean` to clear the cache if needed.

 Example:
 ```bash
 cd actors/assistant